 This unit uses the context of cleaning of metal surfaces to learn about the properties of materials.
 One of the common metals that students come across in utensils, currency coins, statues, wires, etc., is copper.
-The pure copper surfaces of such objects often turn brown, black, green, or dull when exposed to air and humidity for two to three days.
+The pure copper surfaces of such objects often turn brown, black, green, or dull on exposure to air and humidity for two to three days.
 We use the word "tarnish" to describe this effect.
-We also experience that simply washing with water or wiping with cloth does not remove the tarnish or dullness, or brings back the shine.
-This indicates that the dullness-causing substances are strongly attached to the surface.
+We also experience that simply washing with water or wiping with cloth does not remove the tarnish or dullness, or bring back the shine.
+This indicates that the dullness-causing substances are strongly attached to the surface and are not dust-like particles sitting on the surface.
 For cleaning such surfaces, we require specific cleaning agents.
 This unit explores the acidic/basic nature of various commonly used utensil-cleaning agents, and identifies the cleaning agents appropriate for copper.
 It further helps us understand the role of some physical and chemical processes in cleaning.

 This learning unit has four experimental tasks.
-In task 1, students try to recollect/remember copper objects they have seen or used.
-Then they take a copper strip and use a sand paper to scrub off the tarnished layer to see the colour of pure copper.
+In task 1, students try to recollect copper objects they have seen or used.
+Then they take a copper item and use a sand paper to scrub off the tarnish layer to see the colour of pure copper.
 They re-expose it to air to allow the tarnish to develop again.
-This helps them to differentiate the tarnished surface from that of clean copper, and to know that tarnishing is a natural transformation of copper surfaces in air.
-Task 2 involves observing the changes to the copper surface after rubbing it with different solid cleaning agents.
-Task 3 involves observing the changes to the copper surface after treatment with different liquid and solid cleaning agents mixed with water each separately.
+This part is important as it helps them to differentiate the tarnished surface from that of clean copper, and to know that tarnishing is a natural transformation of copper surfaces and not some dust-like impurities that deposit on the surface from the atmosphere.

+Task 2 involves observing the changes on the copper surface after rubbing it with different solid cleaning agents.
+Task 3 involves observing the changes on the copper surface after treatment with different liquid and solid cleaning agents in presence of water.
 In task 4, students explore the acidic/basic nature of the cleaning agents using litmus papers (red and blue) or turmeric paper (or turmeric powder).
-The acidic/basic properties of the agents are correlated with the observations on cleaning achieved of the copper items being treated with the agents.
+The acidic/basic properties of the agents are correlated with their cleaning action on the copper items.

-Minimum Time: Four sessions of 40 minutes each
+Minimum time Four sessions of 40 minutes each